 At Mosquito Squad, we offer our clients three residential mosquito control options:

-- Our 21-day mosquito barrier spray program brings a trained applicator to your home once every three weeks.
-The spray is applied to the vegetation on your property where mosquitoes are known to feed and harbor.
+- Our 21-day mosquito barrier treatment program brings a trained applicator to your home once every three weeks.
+The mist is applied to the vegetation on your property where mosquitoes are known to feed and harbor.

-- The barrier spray is also available in an all-natural version.
-As opposed to the standard barrier spray, the all-natural option should be applied to the property every two weeks.
+- The barrier treatment is also available in an all-natural version.
+As opposed to the standard barrier treatment, the all-natural option should be applied to the property every two weeks.

 As spring and summer begins, it’s important to make sure you can get the most out of your outdoor spaces.
 If you have a mosquito problem, reach out to your local Mosquito Squad office.
 Dread Skeeter and his squad are sure to help!